tbrx11/275-robotics-final/README.md

 Name of your project

 ## Team Members and Roles
-Tanay Patel - Implemented manipulator arm and compiled and debugged simulation
+Tanay Patel - Implemented manipulator arm, compiled and debugged simulation

 Mark Shetyn - Implemented robot vision and neural network